dolr-ai/recommendation-engine/src/service/README.md

 - Video embeddings are also cached to avoid repeated vector lookups
 - This significantly improves performance while ensuring fresh recommendations over time

+## Error Handling

+The service handles various error scenarios gracefully:

+- **Missing User Metadata**: If a user's metadata cannot be fetched, the request will return an error response
+- **Invalid User ID**: If the user ID is not found in the system, appropriate error messages are returned
+- **Service Unavailable**: If the metadata service or recommendation engine is unavailable, error responses are returned

 ## todo
 1. nsfw filter on/off handle